Equivariant instanton homology: Spectral sequences

 The proof for the $H^-$ and $H^\infty$ spectral sequences follow mostly as before.
-As graded modules, we may write where the symbol $\prod_{i \to -\infty}$ is as in Definition \ref{multicomplex}, and filter as usual (We again need $A$ to be nonnegatively graded for this to be a filtration, and identify the $E^2$ page as before.)
-Because this filtration is complete, exhaustive, and Hausdorff, we thus get a conditionally convergent spectral sequence of $H^-_A(R)$-modules by Proposition \ref{ssConvergence}, because the action of $C^-_A(R)$ is again filtered.
-As for $C^\infty_A(M)$, as a graded $R$-module we have The same filtration applies and is complete, giving a conditionally convergent spectral sequence of $H^-_A(R)$-modules with the expected $E^2$ page.
+As graded modules, we may write where the symbol $\prod_{i \to -\infty}$ is as in Definition \ref{multicomplex}, and filter as above Again, this filtration is transparently exhaustive and Hausdorff, and is complete because we take a product as $i \to -\infty$; if $H_*(M)$ is bounded below (say, $H_k(M) = 0$ for $k > d$) then for $p < n - d$ we have $H_n(F_p C^-_A(M)) = 0$: the same filtration remains exhaustive and complete Hausdorff on $F_p C^-_A(M)$, but now the degree-$n$ part of the $E^2$ page is so if $p < n - d$ then because $i + j = n$ and $i \le p$ we have $j > d$, so that the given group always vanishes with the given restriction on $p$.
+(A general form of this argument is spelled out more explicitly in the language of convergence in \cite[Theorem 5.5.10(2)]{weibel1995introduction}.)

-If $H_*(M)$ is not bounded below, then in principle there could be infinitely many nonzero differentials leaving a given point in the spectral sequence for $H^-_A(M)$ or $H^\infty_A(M)$; but if $H_*(M)$ is bounded below, then each $E^p_{s,t}$ stabilizes at some finite $p$, and thus $RE^\infty = 0$.
-Because $H_*(M)$ is bounded below, this is a half-plane spectral sequence, and so $W(E) = 0$ as well, so these spectral sequences are strongly convergent. \end{proof}